DannyFGitHub/CovidNet-TFLite-Mobile-Implementation/README.md

 ### TFLite Version for mobile - COVIDNet Chest X-Ray Classification

-_Currently I have converted the CXR4 models A and B to TFLite with no optimisation, Default Optimisation and 16Float Optimisation._
+_Currently I have converted the CXR4 models A and B to TFLite default Optimisation._

 |  Type  | Input Resolution | COVID-19 Sensitivity | Optimisation | Size |       Model      |